quandyfactory/Solitaire/README.markdown

 ## Solitaire README

-This is a version of solitaire I hacked up using HTML, CSS, javascript with [jQuery](http://jquery.com), the [Noisy](https://github.com/DanielRapp/Noisy) plugin (for game mat texture) and only one small image.
+This is a version of solitaire I hacked up using HTML, CSS, javascript with [jQuery](http://jquery.com), jQUery-UI](http://jqueryui.com/) draggable, the [Noisy](https://github.com/DanielRapp/Noisy) jQuery plugin, and only one small image.
 It's pretty nasty, but I wanted to get a feel for the draggable jquery-UI functionality.

 ### Author